PelionIoT/meta-mbl/openembedded-core-mbl/scripts/signctl/README.md

 ## Overview

 This signing tool is an early release and is still under development.
 It has the following restrictions:
-* The tool has only been tested with the Raspberry Pi 3B+
+* The tool has been tested with the Raspberry Pi 3B+, PICO PI with IMX7D SoM, PICO-PI with IMX6UL SoM and NXP 8M Mini EVK devices.
-* The tool uses Hashicorp Vault as an example back-end for the private key storage and signing operations.
+* The tool uses Hashicorp Vault as an example backend for the private key storage and signing operations.
 * The tool only supports signing for a single device at the moment.
+Although a multi-device flow is possible if you configure a separate Vault instance for each device.

-The release version of the tool will support multiple devices; we will provide documentation and guidance for setting access control policies in Vault, and for locking down the Vault machine for production use. **The current flow is only for development use.**
+The release version of the tool will provide full support for multiple devices; we will also provide documentation and guidance for setting access control policies in Vault and for locking down the Vault machine for production use. **The current flow is only for development use.**

-The `signctl` tool automates the basic signing flow for Raspberry PI 3.
+The `signctl` tool automates the signing flow for Trusted Firmware on Cortex A (TF-A) BL2 and FIP images.
 For more information on the background and details of the signing operations see [the basic signing flow document][mbl-basic-signing-flow].

-The signing tool uses [Hashicorp Vault](https://www.hashicorp.com/products/vault/) (as an example back-end) to generate and store the certificates required to verify the Trusted Firmware on Cortex A (TF-A) boot chain.
+The signing tool uses [Hashicorp Vault](https://www.hashicorp.com/products/vault/) (as an example backend) to generate and store the certificates required to verify the TF-A boot chain.

 The Vault secrets model uses 'paths' to 'mount' secrets engines.
 The 'path' is a REST API endpoint and can be accessed via HTTP requests.

-Please see the [Vault secrets engine model](https://www.vaultproject.io/intro/getting-started/secrets-engines#secrets-engines) for more information on how this works.
+See the [Vault secrets engine model](https://www.vaultproject.io/intro/getting-started/secrets-engines#secrets-engines) for more information on how this works.

 In the Vault PKI engine, each 'mount' of the secrets engine is usually a root CA or intermediate CA, which can then sign and issue certificates from the endpoints created under the base path.
 Only one CA is allowed per instance of the PKI engine.

-The `signctl` tool uses a CA configured at its own mount to represent the private key for each node in the certificate chain of trust.
+The `signctl` tool uses a CA, configured at a Vault PKI mount, to represent the private key for each node in the certificate chain of trust.
 The tool then requests leaf certificates from the appropriate mount path, so the corresponding cert is signed by the correct private key.

 For more background on the PKI secrets engine see [the Vault documentation](https://www.vaultproject.io/docs/secrets/pki/index.html#one-ca-certificate-one-secrets-engine).

+For more information on the TF-A boot flow see the [trusted board boot documentation](https://github.com/ARM-software/arm-trusted-firmware/blob/master/docs/design/trusted-board-boot.rst).

 ## Install Prerequisites

 Before installing the `signctl` tool, you should set up a local dev instance of Vault.
-The [Vault website](https://www.vaultproject.io/docs/install/#compiling-from-source) provides background information on this.
+You must also apply the git patch included in this directory to Vault.
+The patch changes the Vault interface to support the TF-A public key infrastructure.
+The [Vault website](https://www.vaultproject.io/docs/install/#compiling-from-source) provides background information on the Vault installation.

 A helper shell script is included to install `go` and Vault.
 The script is in the `signctl` dir and is named `setup-vault.sh`.
 If you don't want to use the shell script (maybe you already have `go` installed), the script automates the following steps: